Current Employment- University of New Hampshire Cooperative Extension

 - Ethnographic Overview and Assessment, PI

-- Completing a project for the Lowell National Historical Park through a cooperative agreement between the National Park Service and Plymouth State University.
+- Completed a funded research project in 2025 for the Lowell National Historical Park through a cooperative agreement between the National Park Service and Plymouth State University.

 - Ethnographic Overview and Assessment, PI

-- Completing a project for the Lowell National Historical Park through a cooperative agreement between the National Park Service and Plymouth State University.
+- Completed a funded research project in 2025 for the Lowell National Historical Park through a cooperative agreement between the National Park Service and Plymouth State University.

 Stuart Davis: Artist Activist